Muscular dystrophy is a group of disorders that cause muscle weakness over time. The different forms are:

 The main symptom is muscle weakness that gets worse over time.
 Other symptoms depend on the type of muscular dystrophy a person has.

 Other symptoms that are common in most forms are:

 - Muscles that get larger as they weaken

 - Stiff, contracting muscles

 |Copyright © Nucleus Medical Media, Inc.|

-- Usually muscles closest to the trunk become weak first.
-Then, muscles further away weaken as the disease advances.
+- Weakening of the muscles closest to the trunk with later weakening of muscles that are further away from the trunk

 - Abnormally curved spine

 - Problems breathing